daveabrock/daveabrock.github.io/_posts/2020-11-02-csharp-9-records-immutable-default.markdown

 }
 ```

-There are plenty of developers who will argue that records should either be completely immutable—but in a natural mutable language like C#, the option for both exists by design.
+There are plenty of developers who will argue that records should be completely immutable—but in a natural mutable language like C#, the option for both exists by design.

 # Whatever you use, records are better than a bunch of buggy ceremony